lucxws/pokemon-autocatcher/README.md

       - -B is to avoid creating __pycache__ folder

 # 💡The database contains all 905 pokémons from the dex.
-   - Go check database folder, it has all the information you need.
+   - Go check database folder, it has all the information you need to know.

 # ⚠It's only missing hisuians and shadows, they will be added soon